Fairytales for Lost Children

 FAIRYTALES FOR LOST CHILDREN is narrated by people constantly on the verge of self-revelation.
 These characters – young, gay and lesbian Somalis – must navigate the complexities of family, identity and the immigrant experience as they tumble towards freedom.
 Set in Kenya, Somalia and South London, these stories are imbued with pathos, passion and linguistic playfulness, marking the arrival of a singular new voice in contemporary fiction.

 Diriye Osman (b.1983) is a British-Somali short story writer, essayist, critic and visual artist.
 His writing has appeared in Time Out, The Huffington Post, Attitude, Prospect, the Poetry Review, Kwani?, Jungle Jim, Under The Influence and SCARF Magazine.
-His critically-acclaimed debut Fairytales For Lost Children has been shortlisted for The Polari First Book Prize, and is a Guardian Book of the Year.
+His critically-acclaimed debut Fairytales For Lost Children won the 2014 Polari First Book Prize, and is a Guardian Book of the Year.

 Praise for FAIRYTALES FOR LOST CHILDREN